How do I get an estimate for the repair of my vintage or antique watch?

 Do you give free repair estimates?

-No, I'm sorry but we do not give free estimates.
+No we do not give free estimates.
 Doing a detailed examination and estimate for a vintage watch repair takes time.
-We require an estimate deposit which covers the time required to perform a complete examination and estimate, and also covers return shipping and insurance in the event that our repair estimate is declined.
+We require an estimate deposit which covers the time required to perform a complete examination and prepare the estimate, and also covers return shipping and insurance in the event that our repair estimate is declined.
 If our estimate is accepted, then the entire amount of the estimate deposit is applied toward the repair.
 Complete information on getting a repair estimate may be found here

 Do you have parts to repair my vintage pocketwatch?